Online Learning Tools

 Sesame Street has been beloved by generations and their website continues to provide excellent educational games and activities for preschoolers and young students.

 PBS Kids also offers learning tools for children.
 Kids can play games or watch videos that contain their favorite PBS characters like Arthur, Curious George, Daniel Tiger and more.

 PBS Learning Media can be extremely useful for parents and teachers navigating the new age of e-learning.
-PBS has put together lessons for Pre-K -12th grade students for free.
+PBS has put together digital lessons for Pre-K -12th grade students for free.
 Supplemental videos and interactive online modules are already provided.
 Teachers can even share lessons directly to their google classroom from the site.

 English and Reading

 Novelist K-8 Plus is provided by the La Vista Public Library for its patrons.
 It is an excellent resource for parents and kids who are looking for book recommendations.
 You can read book reviews and see book award winners.
 A great resource for looking for your next read!